Diarrhea in Babies: What’s Normal, What’s Not, and Why It Happens

 3. Medications

-• Caffeine - contained in cola drinks, tea or coffee (caffeine can be transferred in breast milk)
+- Caffeine, found in cola drinks, tea, or coffee (which can be transferred through breast milk)

 4. Stress